-- •Do not force the chain saw.
-The job can be performed better and safer at the rate for which it was intended. - Always use the right product for your application.
-The chain saw should be used for cutting wood only.
-Never use the chain saw to cut plastic, masonry or non-wood building materials. - Store chain saw when not in use.
-Chain saw should be stored in a dry and high or locked area out of the reach of children.
-When storing chain saw place the cover on the bar and chain and store the chain saw in carrying case.
+Do not force the chainsaw.
+The job can be performed better and safer at the rate for which it was itenaea.

+Always use the right product for your application.
+The chainsaw should be used for cutting wood only.
+Never use the chainsaw to cut plastic, masonry or non-wood building materials.

+Store chainsaw when not in use.
+Chainsaw should be stored in a dry and high or locked area out of the reach of children.
+When storing the chainsaw place the Guide Bar Cover on the bar and chain.

-- •Battery operated units do not have to be plugged into an electrical outlet; therefore, they are always in operating condition.
-Be aware of possible hazards even when unit is not operating. - •Save these instructions.
+Battery operated units do not have to be plugged into an electrical outlet; therefore, they are always in operating condition.
+Be aware of possible hazards even when unit is not operating.

+Never let anyone use your chainsaw who has not received adequate instructions in its proper use.
+This applies to rentals as well as privately owned saws.

+Save these instructions.
 Refer to them frequently and use them to instruct others who may use this product.
-If you loan someone this product, loan them these instructions also. - •After each use, clean the machine with a soft dry cloth.
-Remove any chips, dirt and debris in the battery bay. - Always use common sense and be cautious when using tools.
+If you loan someone this product, loan them these instructions also.

+After each use, clean the machine with a soft dry cloth.
+Remove any chips, dirt and debris in the battery bay.

+- •If using with a lanyard, do not exceed maximum capacity marked on the lanyard label.
+Always determine the weight of the product, with all accessories, when selecting the appropriate lanyard system.
+Exceeding maximum capacity may result in serious injury. - -Use with energy absorbing lanyards or dynamic climbing rope only.
+Other ropes, straps or chains may break and cause failure.
+Do not use with lanyards at full tension.

+Do not hang tool from guide bar cover loops.

+•Always use common sense and be cautious when using tools.
 It is not possible to anticipate every situation that could result in a dangerous outcome.
-Do not use this tool if you do not understand these operating instructions or you feel the work is beyond your capability; contact MILWAUKEE[®] Tool or a trained professional for additional information or training. - •Keep handles dry, clean, and free from oil and grease.
-Greasy, oily handles are slippery causing loss of control. - •Maintain labels and nameplates.
+Do not use this tool if you do not understand these operating instructions or you feel the work is beyond your capability; contact MILWAUKEE® Tool or a trained professional for additional information or training.

+AWARNING To reduce the risk of injury, when working in dusty situations, wear appropriate respiratory protection or use a suitable dust extraction solution.

+•Maintain labels and nameplates.
 These carry important information.
-If unreadable or missing, contact a MILWAUKEE[®] service facility for a replacement. - AWARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: - lead from lead-based paint - •crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.
+If unreadable or missing, contact a MILWAUKEE® service facility for a replacement.

+AWARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+Some examples of these chemicals are:

+·lead from lead-based paint

+crystalline silica from bricks and cement and other

+masonry products, and

+arsenic and chromium from chemically-treated lumber.
 Your risk from these exposures varies, depending on how often you do this type of work.
 To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as those dust masks that are specially designed to filter out microscopic particles.

-ADDITIONAL BATTERY SAFETY RULES WARNING To reduce the risk of fire, personal injury, and product damage due to a short circuit, never immerse your tool, battery pack or charger in fluid or allow a fluid to flow inside them.
+ADDITIONAL BATTERY SAFETY RULES

+AWARNING To reduce the risk of fire, personal injury, and product damage due to a short circuit, never immerse your tool, battery pack or charger in fluid or allow a fluid to flow inside them.
 Corrosive or conductive fluids, such as seawater, certain industrial chemicals, and bleach or bleach-containing products, etc., can cause a short circuit.